CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 At the end of this book, you can read experiences from top notch iOS engineers working across numerous different projects.

+## What is this book NOT about?
+SwiftUI.

 # About the author
 Cyril Cermak is a software engineer by heart and author of this book.
 Most of his professional career was spent by building iOS apps or iOS frameworks.
 Beginning by Skoda Auto Connect App in Prague, continuing building iOS platform for Freelancer Ltd in Sydney and as of now being an iOS TechLead in Stuttgart for Porsche AG.
 In this book, Cyril describes different approaches for building modular iOS architecture so as some mechanisms and essential knowledge that should help you, the reader, to decide which approach would fit in the best or should be considered on your project.